sixeyed/dak4.net/slides/sections/k8s-manifests-services.md

 ## Deploy ingress rules

-The ingress controller is the component which manages traffic, but you also need a set of ingress resources which specify the rules.
+The ingress controller is the component which manages traffic, but you also need a one or more ingress resources to specify the routing.

-[ingress.yml](./k8s/ingress.yml) is the simplest manifest yet.
-It includes the Traefik rules to match incoming URL paths to other services, which lets ingress by the front end to the app and API.
+[ingress.yml](./k8s/ingress.yml) is the simplest yet.
+It includes the Traefik rules to match incoming URL paths to other services, which lets ingress proxy the app and API.

 ```
 kubectl apply -f ./k8s/ingress.yml